Benoit School District

 The Benoit School District (BSD) was a public school district serving, in Bolivar County, Mississippi (USA): Benoit, Scott, and areas around those two settlements.

 The sole school of the district was the Ray Brooks School (Grades PK-12), in unincorporated Bolivar County.
 The district headquarters was previously in a building in Benoit.
 Later it was in Ray Brooks itself.

 On July 1, 2014, the district consolidated into the West Bolivar Consolidated School District.
 Ray Brooks itself continued to operate until its 2020 closure.

 History

 Beginning in 1986 district students at the high school level did not attend Ray Brooks (previously Nugent Center School, a.k.a.
 Benoit High School), but instead West Bolivar High School of the West Bolivar School District, in Rosedale.
-However high school classes at Ray Brooks resumed in 2000.
-Linda Coleman, a Democrat member of the Mississippi House of Representatives from Mound Bayou, stated that the costs of transporting children to West Bolivar from Benoit were too high.
+However high school classes at Ray Brooks resumed in 2001.
+Linda Coleman, a Democratic member of the Mississippi House of Representatives from Mound Bayou, stated that the costs of transporting children to West Bolivar from Benoit were too high.

 In 2012 the Mississippi Legislature passed a bill that required five school districts in Bolivar County to consolidate into two larger ones.
 On July 1, 2014, the Benoit district consolidated into the West Bolivar Consolidated School District.
 West Bolivar closed Ray Brooks in 2020.